• Skip to primary navigation

 • Avoid touching your face or picking at the acne, as this can worsen the condition

-• Try over-the-counter topical acne treatment such as salicylic acid or benzoyl peroxide
+• Try a customized medicine with salicylic and lactic acid or benzoyl peroxide

 Pomade (hairline) acne treatment